 Local Government & the Democratic Process

 General municipal elections are held in November of even-numbered years.
-In 2016, elections were held on November 8.
 In 2018, elections will be held on November 6.

 Members of the City Council are elected at-large to serve the entire community rather than by district.
 The mayor is directly elected to a two-year term and the four City Council members are elected to four-year staggered terms.

 In November 1996, voters in Dublin established term limits which state generally that no one may serve more than eight consecutive years in any combination of positions on the City Council.

 Candidate Requirements / Information